035966-L3/Sleeping-Cup-Ratings/CONTRIBUTING.md

 - Report bugs in the codes.
 - Add more codes for automation.
-- Design a new rating systems.
+- Design new rating systems.